davisengland/e-wallet/README.md

 ### Install  necessary environments, package managers, packages, etc.

 git
-node
-    - If v16 or later, node must be downgraded (preferably v15.12.10)
+node - If v16 or later, node must be downgraded (preferably v15.12.10)
-homebrew
-    `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+homebrew - `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
-yarn
-    - `brew install yarn`
+yarn - `brew install yarn`

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+## Step 3

+### Add new user to Lease-End organization on GitHub

+Once user is added, they will have access to repositories

+Clone the Lease End app and api repositories to local machine using `git clone` followed by the url of the repository that is being cloned
+frontend - leaseend-app
+backend - leaseend-api

 ### `npm run eject`